 - Promoting the event in your community, especially in all the local churches;

 - Organizing the agenda for the memorial service;

 - Inviting the media to attend and report on the event; and

 - Documenting your memorial service with pictures and video.

-Representatives from the National Day of Remembrance sponsoring organizations—the National Team—will provide help with all of these tasks along the way, including sample bulletin announcements, emails and flyers; leadership conference calls; and any one-on-one assistance you may need.
+Representatives from the National Day of Remembrance planning team will provide help with all of these tasks along the way, including sample bulletin announcements, emails and flyers; leadership conference calls; and any one-on-one assistance you may need.